 Aboriginal people also collected yams and other plant roots, fruits, vegetables, seeds, leaves and honey.
 The cultivation of food crops was more widespread in the Torres Strait Islands, where bananas, taro, coconuts and yams were grown.
 However, there is evidence that, even where crops were not specifically planted, certain conservation measures were practised.
 For example, enough roots were left in the ground to produce new plants in the future.
 When eggs were gathered from nests, some were left behind.

 In central Australia, witchetty grubs were commonly eaten.
 These are the larvae of several species of moth, found in the roots of certain shrubs and trees.
 In the alpine regions of New South Wales, aboriginal people would gather at certain times of the year to feast on Bogong Moths.
 The moths were ground to a paste between stones.

 In other parts of Australia, Indigenous people constructed elaborate fish and eel traps in creeks and rivers.
 Fish were hunted with spears and nets.
 Middens along the ocean shorelines show that shellfish and crustaceans were also important aboriginal food sources.

-Wild millet was the principle grain.
+Wild millet was the principal grain.
 It was a practice to harvest the grass while it was green and pile it in heaps to ripen.
 The heaps were then threshed to release the seeds.
 Early food technologies including grinding seeds to produce flour and processing poisonous cycad nuts either by leaching in running water or fermentation.